jerushaotieno/delani_studio/README.md

 # Delani Studio
-This is a web application for calculating the day of the week a user was born depending on their birthday and gender according to Ghanaian Akan naming culture.
+This is the landing page of a software development studio which uses design, development of effective product management of effective and elegant solutions to create exceptional products.

 #### By Jerusha Otieno

 ## Description
-My Akan Name is a web application allowing you to calculate the day of the week you were born depending on your birthday and gender after which it gives you your corresponding Ghanaian Akan Name for a taste of Ghanaian naming culture.
+Delani Studio is a landing page of a software development studio which uses design, development of effective product management of effective and elegant solutions to create exceptional products.
+It allows the user to learn more abou what the studio does and how it delivers its work.

 ## Setup/Installation Requirements
 * Visual Studio (VS) Code is a must have.